Hacker0x01/docs.hackerone.com/docs/hackers/hacker-dashboard.md

 For each program you have an invite to, you can view the:
 * Invitation Expiration time
 * Launch date
-* Total bugs resolved
+* Total number of bugs resolved
-* The Response Efficiency
+* Response Efficiency
-* The minimum bounty
+* Minimum bounty
-* The Average bounty
+* Average bounty

 Click <b>View Invitation</b> to review the invitation and take action to accept or reject it.